stackitcloud/terraform-provider-stackit/docs/resources/security_group.md

 - `description` (String) The description of the security group.
 - `labels` (Map of String) Labels are key-value string pairs which can be attached to a resource container
 - `stateful` (Boolean) Shows if a security group is stateful or stateless.
-There can only be one security groups per network interface/server.
+There can only be one security group per network interface/server.

 ### Read-Only